Even years after it went up, a lot of people still don’t know about it.

 Check out the video below – 11 seconds of heart-stopping footage just posted on Instagram by daring Adobe artist Shaun Saperstein:

 It’s been a busy year with the launch of the new “CC” release in the spring and many (included) product upgrades released since that time, but recently Adobe confirmed they are going to be extending their popular Creative Cloud 40%-off discount upgrade offer for existing customers of CS3, CS4, CS5, CS5.5, or CS6:

 “Based on strong customer demand, Adobe will continue to provide Creative Suite customers worldwide (CS3 and later) the option of joining Creative Cloud Complete for 40% off or $29.99 / £27.34 / €36,89 / A$29.99 a month for the first year.”

-The updated terms and conditions show that all upgrade discount offers from CS3 through CS6 to CC will be available only until July 31, 2013:
+The updated terms and conditions show that this upgrade discount offer for CS3 through CS6 to CC will be available until May 30, 2014: